-The Brother print server is not found during setup of the network print software installation or from the printer driver of the Brother printer in Windows[®].
+The Brother print/scan server is not found during setup of the network print software installation or from the printer driver of the Brother machine in Windows®.

-The Brother print server is not found using the Simple Network Configuration capabilities of Mac OS[®] X.
+The Brother print/scan server is not found using the Simple Network Configuration capabilities of Mac OS® X.

-Make sure you have completed the IP address setting of the Brother print server according to Chapter 2 of this User's Guide before installing the network print software or printer driver.
+Make sure you have completed the IP address setting of the Brother print/scan server according to Chapter 2 or Chapter 3 of this User's Guide before installing the network print software or printer driver.
 Check the following:

-1 Make sure that the printer is powered on, is on-line and ready to print.
+Make sure that the machine is powered on, is on-line and ready to print.

 2 Check to see if there is any LED activity.
-Brother print servers have two LEDs on the back panel of the printer.
+Brother print/scan servers have two LEDs on the back panel of the machine.
 The upper side LED shows Link status.
 The lower side LED shows Activity (Receive/Transmit) status.

-No light: If both LEDs are off, then the print server is not connected to the network.
+No light: If both LEDs are off, then the print/scan server is not connected to the network.

-Link LED is green: The Link LED will be green if the print server is connected to a Ethernet network.
+Link LED is green: The Link LED will be green if the print/scan server is connected to a Ethernet network.

-- 3 Print the Printer Settings Page and check if the settings such as IP address settings are correct for your network.
+- 3 Print the Network Configuration Page and check if the settings such as IP address settings are correct for your network.
 The problem may be the result of mismatched or duplicate IP address.
-Verify that the IP address is correctly loaded into the print server.
+Verify that the IP address is correctly loaded into the print/scan server.
 And make sure that no other nodes on the network have this IP address.
-For information on how to print the Printer Settings Page, see Printing the Printer Settings Page on page 7-2. - 4 Verify that the print server is on your network as follows:
+For information on how to print the Network Configuration Page, see Printing the Network Configuration Page on page 3-7. - 4 Verify that the print/scan server is on your network as follows: